cosmos/sdk-tutorials/academy/ibc/migration.md

 </HighlightBox>

 On Tendermint chains, an upgrade is implemented for Tendermint clients, which could break the counterparty IBC Tendermint clients.
-Here is an exhaustive list of **IBC client-breaking upgrades** and whether the IBC protocol currently supports the upgrades:
+Here is an exhaustive list of **IBC client-breaking upgrades** which notes whether the IBC protocol currently supports the upgrades:

-* **Changing the Chain-ID: supported**
+* **Changing the Chain-ID: supported**.
-* **Changing the UnbondingPeriod: partially Supported** because chains may increase the unbonding period with no issues.
-Be mindful that decreasing the unbonding period may irreversibly break some counterparty clients, so it is not recommended that chains reduce the unbonding period.
+* **Changing the `UnbondingPeriod`: partially supported**.
+Chains may *increase* the unbonding period with no issues.
+Be mindful that *decreasing* the unbonding period may irreversibly break some counterparty clients, so it is not recommended that chains reduce the unbonding period.
-* **Changing the height (resetting to 0): supported** - as long as chains remember to increment the revision number in their `chain-id`.
+* **Changing the height (resetting to 0): supported**, as long as chains remember to increment the revision number in their `chain-id`.
-* **Changing the ProofSpecs: supported**.
-If the proof structure required to verify IBC proofs is changed across the upgrade, it should be changed.
-This is the case, for example, when you switch from an [IAVL](https://github.com/cosmos/iavl/blob/master/docs/overview.md) store to a `SimpleTree` store.
+* **Changing the `ProofSpecs`: supported**.
+If the proof structure required to verify IBC proofs is changed across the upgrade, ProofSpecs should be changed.
+For example, this is the case when you switch from an [IAVL](https://github.com/cosmos/iavl/blob/master/docs/overview.md) store to a `SimpleTree` store.
-* **Changing the UpgradePath: supported**.
-It might include a change of the key under which upgraded clients and consensus states are stored in the `x/upgrade`'s store or even a migration of the `x/upgrade`'s store itself.
+* **Changing the `UpgradePath`: supported**.
+This might include a change of the key under which upgraded clients and consensus states are stored in the `x/upgrade`'s store, or even a migration of the `x/upgrade`'s store itself.
-* **Migrating the IBC store: unsupported** because the IBC store location is negotiated by the connection.
+* **Migrating the IBC store: unsupported**, because the IBC store location is negotiated by the connection.
-* **Upgrading to a backward compatible version of IBC: supported**
+* **Upgrading to a backward compatible version of IBC: supported**.
-* **Upgrading to a non-backward compatible version of IBC: unsupported** because the IBC version is negotiated on connection handshakes.
+* **Upgrading to a non-backward compatible version of IBC: unsupported**, because the IBC version is negotiated on connection handshakes.
-* **Changing the Tendermint LightClient algorithm: partially Supported**.
-Changes to the light client algorithm that do not change the `ClientState` or `ConsensusState` structs are sometimes supported - provided the counterparty is also upgraded to support the new light client algorithm.
-Changes requiring an update of the `ClientState` and `'ConsensusState` structs are theoretically possible by providing a path to translate an older `ClientState` struct into the new `ClientState` struct.
+* **Changing the Tendermint Light Client algorithm: partially Supported**.
+Changes to the light client algorithm that do not change the `ClientState` or `ConsensusState` structs are sometimes supported, provided the counterparty is also upgraded to support the new light client algorithm.
+Changes requiring an update of the `ClientState` and `'ConsensusState` structs are theoretically possible, by providing a path to translate an older `ClientState` struct into the new `ClientState` struct.
 This is however not currently implemented.

 <HighlightBox type="note">